Morales-Research-Corporation/license/README.md

-# FRL License v1.5 (Revised) for Open Source Projects
+# FRL License v2.0 for Open Source Projects
-This repository contains the License FRL created by Morales Research Corp for open source projects
+This repository contains the License FRL created for open source projects